binwiederhier/ntfy-ios/docs/GETTING_STARTED.md

 1. Follow step 4 of [https://firebase.google.com/docs/ios/setup](Add Firebase to your Apple project) to install the firebase-ios-sdk in XCode, if it's not already present - you can select any packages in addition to Firebase Core / Firebase Messaging
 1. Similarly, install the SQLite.swift package dependency in XCode
 1. When running the debug build, ensure XCode is pointed to the connected iOS device - registering for push notifications does not work in the iOS simulators

+## Setup - PLIST Deployment and Configuration
+To have intstant notifications/better notification delivery when using firebase, you will need to add the `GoogleService-Info.plist` file to your project.
+Here's how to do that:

+1. In XCode, find the NTFY app target. **Not** the NSE app target.
+1. Find the Asset/ folder in the project navigator
+1. Drag the `GoogleService-Info.plist` file into the Asset/ folder that you get from the firebase console.
+It can be found in the "Project settings" > "General" > "Your apps"  with a button labled "GoogleService-Info.plist"

+After that, you should be all set!

 ## Useful resources